From this tutorial, you’ll learn how to add localization to your WordPress template and plugins using the WPML plugin.

 - Unzip each of the components.
 Then add all of the components contained in the separate folders to one archive.

-- Upload them to wp-content/plugins folder using FTP tool or Upload option in your hosting server cPanel file manager.
+- Upload them to the wp-content/plugins folder using the FTP tool or Upload option in your hosting server cPanel file manager.

 - Uncompress the package.